|

 are others.

-The original (un-condensed) version is at Defect # 6 - Expanded.
+If you want more details, the original (un-condensed) version is at Defect # 6 - on expanded Home page.

 ...and So Do LEDs